sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 # Introduction
 Hidden Markov Models can be applied to part of speech tagging.
 Part of speech tagging is a fully-supervised learning task, because we have a corpus of words labeled with the correct part-of-speech tag.
 But many applications don’t have labeled data.
 So in this note, we introduce some of the algorithms for HMMs, including the key unsupervised learning algorithm for HMM, the Forward-Backward algorithm.

+Then we will discuss a sampling method, Particle Filtering, that gives us an approximation of forward algorithm, which is more applicable in practical tasks such as robot localization.

 # Filtering
 Filtering is the task of computing the **belief state** which is the posterior distribution over the most recent state, given all evidence to date.
 Filtering is also called state estimation.
 We wish to compute $P(X_t | e_{1:t})$.
 | ![Umbrella Example](https://s4.uupload.ir/files/umb-ex_4juc.jpg) |